DATES: Sunday, Jan 20, 27, Feb 3

 WHERE: 970 Blanshard Street, Victoria

 REGISTRATION: You may pay at the door for individual classes ($15 each) or save money by registering for the full 3-part course.
 Payment in advance guarantees you a place and speeds up the process at the door.
-Payment in advance will be available until Sept 7 at noon or until the pre-registration maximum is reached, whichever comes first.
+Payment in advance will be available until Sept 7 at noon or until the pre-registration maximum is reached.

 The new year is a symbol of possibility.
 We all want to be free from both physical and mental pain and connect with the potential that exists within our minds.
 Buddhism presents different ways to improve our well-being and promote a healthy body and positive mind.